openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

 **Optional arguments:**

+``--keypair-id <keypair>``
+  The name or UUID of the SSH keypair to load into the Cluster nodes.
+This parameter is deprecated and will be removed in a future release.
+Use --keypair instead.

+``--keypair <keypair>``
+  The name or UUID of the SSH keypair to load into the Cluster nodes.

+``--external-network-id <external-network>``
+  The external Neutron network name or UUID to connect to this Cluster Template.
+This parameter is deprecated and will be removed in a future release.
+Use --external-network instead.

+``--external-network <external-network>``
+  The external Neutron network name or UUID to connect to this Cluster Template.

+``--master-flavor-id <master-flavor>``
+  The nova flavor name or UUID to use when launching the master node of the Cluster.
+This parameter is deprecated and will be removed in a future release.
+  Use --master-flavor instead.

+``--master-flavor <master-flavor>``
+  The nova flavor name or UUID to use when launching the master node of the Cluster.

+``--flavor-id <flavor>``
+  The nova flavor name or UUID to use when launching the Cluster.
+This parameter is deprecated and will be removed in a future release.
+Use --flavor instead.

+``--flavor <flavor>``
+  The nova flavor name or UUID to use when launching the Cluster.

+``--image-id <image>``
+  The name or UUID of the base image to customize for the Cluster.
+This parameter is deprecated and will be removed in a future release.
+Use --image instead.

+``--image <image>``
+  The name or UUID of the base image to customize for the Cluster.

 ``--name <name>``
   Name of the cluster template to create.

-``--image-id <image-id>``
-  The name or UUID of the base image to customize for the bay.

-``--keypair-id <keypair-id>``
-  The name or UUID of the SSH keypair to load into the Bay nodes.

-``--external-network-id <external-network-id>``
-  The external Neutron network ID to connect to this bay model.

 ``--coe <coe>``
   Specify the Container Orchestration Engine to use.

 ``--fixed-network <fixed-network>``
-  The private Neutron network name to connect to this bay model.
+  The private Neutron network name to connect to this Cluster model.

 ``--fixed-subnet <fixed-subnet>``
-  The private Neutron subnet name to connect to bay.
+  The private Neutron subnet name to connect to Cluster.

 ``--network-driver <network-driver>``
   The network driver name for instantiating container